kbaillieul/RestaurantChooser/README.md

 Overview:
 This is the first html/css/javascript project I created in the Get Coding program.
 The purpose of this project is to select a restaurant in the St. John's metro region based on selections for neighbourhood and price point.
-This project uses the Google Maps API and I have chosen not to include the key in Github for security purposes.
-The project will not execute without the API key but functions as outlined below.

 Outline:
 HTML, CSS, and JavaScript were used to create two pages: